LT-Intro-To-AI-SY2425/a5-sudoku-solver-Jovial-10/a5_writeup.md

 3. Considering the current implementation, how might the Sudoku solver be adapted or extended for larger puzzles or different types of grid-based logic games?
 How can the lessons learned from this assignment be applied to real-world problem-solving or optimization challenges?

-I think a solver problem like could be made more complex to complete games like checkers, chess, monopoly (potentially, etc. I think applying concepts like BFS and DFS would make other programs similar to the sudoku solver easier to complete.
+I think a solver problem like this could be made more complex to complete more advanced games like checkers, chess, monopoly (potentially), etc. I think applying concepts like BFS and DFS would make other programs similar to the sudoku solver easier to complete.